 Avocado

-Lastly, here’s the reason why avocadoes are so good for hungry Candida dieters.
+Lastly, here’s the reason why avocados are so good for hungry Candida dieters.
 A regular Hass avocado contains around 250 calories.
-Again, these are healthy, nutritious calories (not like the empty calories in junk food) and they will really help to fill you up.
+Avocados are beneficial for gut health and are full of anti-inflammatory compounds and antioxidants.
+They are full nutritious calories (not like the empty calories in junk food) and they will really help to fill you up.

 Coconut Flour